-After further discussions between EECA (Energy Efficiency and Conservation Authority, NZ) and DEWHA (The Department of the Environment, Water, Heritage and the Arts) in mid 2007, extensive work and analysis was undertaken to develop new star rating algorithms to redress some of these issues.
+After further discussions between EECA (Energy Efficiency and Conservation Authority, NZ) and the AGO (Australian Greenhouse Office) in mid 2007, extensive work and analysis was undertaken to develop new star rating algorithms to redress some of these issues.
 The new approach provides three separate equations which each cover specific collections of groups.